Capstone-Projects-2022-Spring/project-pill-io/README.md

       - Login using your credentials
       - Click on "Account" on the navbar up top
       - Scroll down to the bottom to where it says "Upload New PROFILE Photo"
+      - File format has to be one of these {'.jpg', '.png', '.gif'}.
+Anything else will throw an error or crash the website
       - Upload your new Picture
       - Scrol up to the top of the page and youll see your updated/new picture